Insights and Advice for Enabling More Efficient and Sustainable Construction

 • Survey planning: The planning phase is when the purpose, scope, and schedule for the survey are established and documented.
 Research on the site can be completed before a physical visit to learn more about the history, surrounding environment, and elevation of the area.

-• Boundary definition: Traditional surveying and measurement methods are used to define property lines precisely so that the design and construction phases that follow do not encroach on neighboring developments or easements.
+• Boundary definition: Traditional surveying and measurement methods are used to define property lines precisely so that the design and construction phases that follow do not encroach upon neighboring developments or easements.

 • Infrastructure review: Studying neighboring infrastructure is essential.
 Items like gas and sewer lines must be reviewed to assess the site’s viability for new builds.
 The physical condition of neighboring structures should also be evaluated.

-• Reporting: Once all the information gathering and analysis are completed, the results should be written into a detailed report that can be presented to stakeholders, including construction architects, designers, contractors, and potential land buyers.
+• Reporting: Once all information gathering and analyses are completed, the results are written into a detailed report for presentation to stakeholders, including construction architects, designers, contractors, and potential land buyers.

 Site surveys serve many important purposes beyond establishing accurate property boundaries.
 Construction surveying is essential for designers and civil engineers who rely on accurate survey data to complete their grading plans, building layouts, and landscape designs.
-Geological information from the survey helps ensure structures and foundations can withstand disasters like earthquakes or hurricanes.
+Geological information from the survey helps ensure that structures and foundations can withstand disasters like earthquakes or hurricanes.
+Additional benefits that make site surveying essential include:

-A well-executed survey improves construction risk management by uncovering potentially dangerous conditions and hazards, such as contaminated soil or underground utilities, early so they can be mitigated more easily.
-A thorough survey can also reduce environmental impact by identifying sensitive ecosystems and ensuring activities do not disrupt protected waterways or wildlife.
+• Risk management: A well-executed survey improves construction risk management by uncovering potentially dangerous conditions and hazards, such as contaminated soil or underground utilities, so they are easier to mitigate.
+A thorough survey also reduces risks by ensuring the project site complies with local zoning ordinances and regulations.

-7 best practices to conduct a successful site survey in construction
+Overview of the 10 best practices for a successful construction site survey

 Site surveys vary in size and scope, but all feed into important decisions and outcomes with far-reaching impact.
-Following a few basic tips and best practices ensures survey results are as useful and accurate as possible.
+Following a few basic tips and best practices ensures that the results are as useful and accurate as possible.

 Collect detailed data